smetanadvorak/alpes_hand_interface/README.md

 __Note__: class diagram that illustrates the relationship between these classes is provided in *class\_diagram.xml* and *class\_diagram.png* files.

 ## Usage
-Before using this code, please get familiar with the documentation files provided by hand's developer.
+Before using this code, please get familiar with the documentation files provided by the hand's developer.

+Connect the hand to your PC using mini-usb cable, plug-in the hand's AC adapter.
+Ready to go.
 ### Bare bones
 Very basic code that initialises the hand and the corresponding __AlpesProsthesis__ object:
 ```python